odoo/documentation/website/optimize/seo.rst

  }
 ================================= =============================================

-**Concatenated:** every module or library you might use in Odoo has its own set of CSS, Less or Sass files (eCommerce, blog, theme, etc.) Having several CSS files is great for the modularity, but not good for the performance because most browsers can only perform 6 requests in parallel resulting in lots of files that are loaded in series.
-The latency time to transfer a file is usually much longer than the actual data transfer time, for small files like .JS and .CSS.
-Thus, the time to load CSS resources depends more on the number of requests to be done than the actual file size.

-To address this issue, all CSS / Less / Sass files are concatenated into a single .CSS file to send to the browser.
-So a visitor has **only one .CSS file to load** per page, which is particularly efficient.
-As the CSS is shared amongst all pages, when the visitor clicks on another page, the browser does not even have to load a new CSS file!

 The CSS sent by Odoo includes all CSS / Less / Sass of all pages / modules.
 By doing this, additional page views from the same visitor will not have to load CSS files at all.
 But some modules might include huge